rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 To develop a model for similarity detection is desired to have some pre-processed corpus available.
 Corpora specifically designed for this task already exist, such as the METER Corpus [17], the Microsoft Research Paraphrase Corpus [18], the PAN Plagiarism Corpus [19] and Stanford Natural Language Inference (SNLI)[20].
 Recent approaches to text-pair classification have mostly been developed on the SNLI corpus.
 It provides over 500,000 pairs of short sentences, with human annotations indicating whether an entailment, contradiction or neutral logical relationship holds between the sentences.
 However, the data is also quite artificial, most of the questions aren't human generated.
 And that is why the Quora dataset is so important.

-The Quora dataset is a set of 400,000 lines of question pairs, with annotations indicating whether the questions request the same information.
+The Quora dataset is a set of question pairs, with annotations indicating whether the questions request the same information.
 This data set is large, real, and relevant — a rare combination.
 Each line contains IDs for each question in the pair, the full text for each question, and a binary value that indicates whether the line truly contains a duplicate pair.
+Considering that the dataset is already split into two files, training and test, here's a quick analysis of this dataset.

+1) Training:
+  - Question pairs: 404290
+  - Questions: 537933
+  - Duplicate pairs: 36.92%
+  - Most questions have from 15 to 150 characters

+2) Test:
+  - Question pairs: 2345796
+  - Questions: 4363832
+  - Question pairs (Training) / Question pairs (Test): 17.0%
+  - Most questions have from 15 to 150 characters

+From the training dataset, 37% are confirmed duplicates (positive class), which it seems reasonable in a real-life scenario since we expect that the Quora user is more likely to have looked for an answer before posting a question.
+All of the questions in the training are genuine examples from Quora.
+One source of negative examples were pairs of “related questions” which, although pertaining to similar topics, are not truly semantically equivalent [13].
+Both training and test have a simliar distribution of number of characters per question, with only a few outliers out of this range.

-It's worth noting that there is a lot more testing data than training data.
-Quora's original sampling method returned an imbalanced dataset with many more true examples of duplicate pairs than non-duplicates.
+It's worth noting that there is a lot more test data than training data, approximately 5 times more.
+The explanation is that Quora's original sampling method returned an imbalanced dataset with many more true examples of duplicate pairs than non-duplicates.
 Therefore, they supplemented the test set with negative examples (computer-generated question pairs), as an anti-cheating measure for the Kaggle competition.
-All of the questions in the training set are genuine examples from Quora.
-One source of negative examples were pairs of “related questions” which, although pertaining to similar topics, are not truly semantically equivalent [13].

 ### Solution Statement